Tech

-Do you know why iPhones are faster than Android?
+Do you know that you can now say that Android is faster than iPhone?
 Well, that's because storage matters a lot.
-In this article, we will explore the Practical Differences Between Apple NVMe Vs UFS 4.0 Storage
+In this article, we will explore the Practical Differences Between Apple NVMe Vs the new UFS 4.0 Storage

 Understanding NVMe and UFS 4.0